General

 What are your potager’s raised beds made of?

-They are made from 4″ x 4″ untreated cedar posts secured with rebar.
+The raised beds are made from 4″ x 4″ untreated cedar posts secured with rebar.
 I knew I wanted wood that would last and also not add unwanted chemicals to my vegetable beds.
 The cedar posts were very difficult to find.
 In fact, we had to drive more than an hour away to buy them from a specialty hardware store.
 I think they were worth the time and investment though because after six years they are still in great shape.

 Does the fence protect your vegetables from deer, rabbits and other wildlife?